2001 United Kingdom general election in Wales

-These are the results of the 2001 United Kingdom general election in Wales.
-The election was held on 7 June 2001 and all 40 seats in Wales were contested.
+On Thursday 7 June 2001, the 2001 United Kingdom general election was held in Wales, to elect all 659 members of the House of Commons, with 40 constituencies being in Wales.

 The overall result remained exactly the same as in the previous election in 1997, with only two changes - Labour gained Ynys Môn from Plaid Cymru and Plaid gained Carmarthen East and Dinefwr from Labour.
 The Conservatives, despite taking the second largest number of votes in Wales, once again won no seats; this was only the second election since 1918 to leave them with no representation in Wales.